GrammaTech/ddisasm/doc/AuxData.md

 The linker will then take care of creating a new GOT entry based on this symbolic expression.

-2. **PLT references**: The case of PLT entries is similar.
+### PLT references

+The case of PLT entries is similar.
 The original code would look like:
 ```
 # the call in the code
     call FUN_590